CBaudry/fpdf-utf8/README.md

 * File Attachment
 * Add [XMP data](https://www.adobe.com/products/xmp.html)

-FPDF requires no extension (except zlib to activate compression and GD for GIF support).
-It works with PHP 8.
+FPDF requires no extension, except zlib (to activate compression and handle png alpha chanel) and GD (for GIF support).
+It works and will be maintained with PHP 8 and above.

 The tutorials will give you a quick start.
 The complete online documentation is here and download area is there.
 It is strongly advised to read the FAQ which lists the most common questions and issues.